-The Eden Project is a 30-acre site near St Austell in Cornwall that is popular both with guests staying at the Langstone Cliff Hotel, and with visitors from around the world.
+The Langstone Cliff Hotel Guests Guide to The Eden Project.
+The internationally recognised 30-acre site near St Austell in Cornwall that is popular with our guests staying at the Langstone Cliff Hotel.

 Often described as the “8th wonder of the world”, the Eden Project really does need to be seen to be believed.
 The giant crater that it sits in, the enormous rainforest & mediterranean biomes and the outdoor gardens are breathtaking and a “must-see” for everyone.

 The site of the Eden Project was formerly a china clay quarry.
 The quarry had been excavated for more than 150 years and was exhausted by the mid-1990s.

 Construction of the Eden Project began in 1998, having been in the planning stage for around 2 years.
 Many obstacles stood in the way, including filling the deeper holes created by years of excavation and then repurposing 80,000 cubic metres of fill to other areas of the site.

 Despite several setbacks, the visitor centre opened in May 2000 and the Eden Project was fully opened in March 2001.